sirat15/Perceptron-Model-in-Neural-Networks/README.md

 # Perceptron-Model-in-Neural-Networks

-This repository holds the learning activity from the course "Pytorch for Deep Learning and Computer Vison" on Udemy.
+This repository holds the learning activity from the course **Pytorch for Deep Learning and Computer Viso** on Udemy.

 Perceptron model is created sklearn.
-Other libraries used are: PyTorch, Numpy, Matplotbib
+## Libraries Used
+-pyTorch
+-Numpy
+-Matplotlib
+-sklearn

+### Testing two points (1, -1) and (-1,1)
+red point should have probability close to 1 and black point should have it close to 0